MajorcaDevs/mdbackup/docs/tasks.md

 ### tasks

 Defines all tasks that will be run in this file.
 One task contains its name and the actions to run.
 Optionally, it can define more variables in the `env` section.
 If `stopOnFail` is set to false and the task fails, it won't stop the whole backup.
+The `cloud` section is optional, and at the moment allows to ignore a task result to be uploaded.

 The actions are defined with one item in the list by action, and to identify the action, the key of the dictionary is used: